dramatictan/hackathon/README.md

 ```
 I also made a formatter: its in the
 'use this to make a copy-pastable json'
-folder. open the html on broswer
+folder. open the html on browser